Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes: Rabi oscillation collapse for superposition states

 \section{Rabi oscillation collapse for superposition states}

-Figure ~\ref{fig:sup_collapse} shows that the FBRWA expression for the excited-state spin population, Eq.~\eqref{sup_collapse_osc}], arising from an initial superposition state [Eq.~\eqref{initial_sup}] agrees extremely well with a full numerical integration of the JCM, capturing all of the Rabi oscillation collapse.
+Figure ~\ref{fig:sup_collapse} illustrates the dynamics induced by a field initialized in the superposition of displaced Fock states given in Eq.~\eqref{initial_sup}.
+The FBRWA expression for the excited-state spin population [Eq.~\eqref{sup_collapse_osc}] agrees extremely well with a full numerical integration of the JCM, capturing all of the Rabi oscillation collapse.